 17. Pandawa Beach

-Pandawa Beach has a mixed reputation – some love it for the bustle of sun-beds with beach umbrellas, but many will call it crowded and a little touristy.
+Pandawa Beach has a mixed reputation.
+Some love it for the bustle of sun-beds with beach umbrellas, but many will call it crowded and a little touristy.
 Well, if you’re after that busy beach vibe with everything you need just a few sandy footsteps away (cold drinks, Roosterfish beach club and a scatter of restaurants), then Pandawa Beach is exactly that.
-But if you want an empty stretch of sand with no one in sight, we’re going to let you in on a little secret: you that you can have that here too.
+But if you want an empty stretch of sand with no one in sight, we’re going to let you in on a little secret.
 Simply swing by during low-tide and wander past the crowds of beachgoers, and you’ll find untouched paradise.
-No sunbeds, no umbrellas, nothing – just a never-ending vista of white sand, lagoon-like waters and pure paradise.
+No sunbeds, no umbrellas, nothing – just a never-ending stretch of white sand, lagoon-like waters and pure paradise.
 But shhh – you didn’t hear it from us.

 Pandawa Beach is best for both worlds: a bustling beach day, and a secluded space without the crowds.